top of page

 Lorraine Hansberry, A Raisin in the Sun

-Waiting for the Cactus to Bloom is a quiet, experimental, solo performance that stages the tension between becoming and inheritance—between one’s emerging longings and sense of self, and the expectations passed down through family, history, and structures that shape what feels possible.
+Waiting for the Cactus to Bloom is a quiet, experimental solo performance that stages the tension between becoming and inheritance—between one’s emerging longings and evolving sense of self, and the expectations passed down through family, history, and structures that shape what feels possible.

-Refusing abstraction through the use of personal narrative, the work asks the viewer to encounter a single life and body as a site where broader social and structural forces quietly operate, shaping identity and relationships.
+Drawn from the artist's personal archive, including an unexpected letter gifted by her mother on her eighteenth birthday, the work refuses abstraction.
+It invites the audience to encounter a single life and body as a site where broader social and structural forces quietly operate, shaping the contours of a life.

 By resisting speed and spectacle, Waiting for the Cactus to Bloom creates the conditions for stillness, dreaming, and collective imagination.
 It gently disrupts a culture of urgency, ushering the audience into shared contemplation.

-A living, emergent work structured through improvisation, Waiting for the Cactus to Bloom changes each time it is performed.
+Structured through improvisation, the performance unfolds differently each time it is performed.

 • Instagram